michaelfaulkner/michaelfaulkner.github.io/_pages/about.md

 Short bio
 ======
-After receiving my doctorate from University College London and Ecole normale supérieure de Lyon in 2015, I moved to Bristol for a short postdoc and then a teaching position in the School of Mathematics in 2016.
+After receiving my doctorate from University College London and Ecole normale supérieure de Lyon in 2015, I moved to Bristol for a short postdoc followed by a teaching position in the School of Mathematics in 2016.
 I then moved to the School of Physics to start my EPSRC research fellowship in August 2017.

 <!---
 My research is centred on statistical physics, which means that I use statistics to model many particles interacting with one another in a single system.
 This allows us to predict and utilize the macroscopic properties of the materials and living matter used in modern technology and medicine.
 A lot of my time is spent developing computational algorithms to do this.
 This has led to collaborations with statisticians working in data science, where the same Markov-chain Monte Carlo methods are used.
 For more details, please see my [research page](/research/).